Microsoft Excel: Microsoft Windows

 Excel 2.0 is the first version of Excel for the Intel platform.
 Versions prior to 2.0 were only available on the Apple Macintosh.

 Excel 2.0 (1987)

 The first Windows version was labeled "2" to correspond to the Mac version.
 It was announced on October 6, 1987, and released on November 19.
-This included a run-time version of Windows.
+This included a runtime version of Windows.

 BYTE in 1989 listed Excel for Windows as among the "Distinction" winners of the BYTE Awards.
 The magazine stated that the port of the "extraordinary" Macintosh version "shines", with a user interface as good as or better than the original.

 Excel 3.0 (1990)

 Included toolbars, drawing capabilities, outlining, add-in support, 3D charts, and many more new features.